tasxatzial/c-string/README.md

 ## Implementation

-Two versions are provided: One that treats strings as arrays and one that treats strings as pointers.
+Two versions are provided, one that treats strings as arrays and one that treats strings as pointers.
 Both versions return the same results but the pointer version should run faster.

+## Profiling

+The program has been tested for memory leaks with [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer).

 ## Compile